SimonDegraeve/koa-browser-sync/README.md

 [BrowserSync](http://browsersync.io/) middleware for [Koa](http://koajs.com/).

-Use this middleware to automatically inject the necessary BrowserSync snippet into your HTML pages.
+Use this middleware to automatically inject the necessary `browser-sync` snippet into your HTML pages.

 Installation
 -------------